pcjsam/terraform-google-keycloak/README.md

 ## Troubleshooting

-### Provider Configuration Errors
+### Module Deployment Errors

 **Error: Cannot reference module outputs in provider configuration**

 This is expected due to the circular dependency.
-Use the two-stage apply approach:
+Use the two-module approach:

-1. First apply with `deploy_k8s_grants = false` and `deploy_k8s_resources = false`
+1. Deploy infrastructure module first
-2. Add provider configurations after infrastructure is created
+2. Add provider configurations using infrastructure module outputs
-3. Second apply with `deploy_k8s_grants = true` and `deploy_k8s_resources = true`
+3. Deploy application module second

 **Error: Failed to configure Kubernetes/kubectl provider**

 Ensure:

-- GKE cluster was created successfully in stage 1
+- Infrastructure module was deployed successfully
-- Module outputs are available: `terraform output keycloak_cluster_endpoint`
+- GKE cluster is running and accessible
-- You're using the correct output references in provider configuration
+- Provider configuration uses correct infrastructure module outputs
 - The cluster API server is reachable

 **Error: PostgreSQL provider cannot connect**

 Ensure:

 - Cloud SQL instance is created and running
 - Secret Manager secret exists with the correct password
 - Your local environment has Cloud SQL Proxy installed (for `gcppostgres` scheme)